ucb-bar/chipyard/docs/Simulation/Software-RTL-Simulation.rst

 Visualizing Chipyard SoCs
 --------------------------

-During the creation of the simulation executable, a graphml file is emitted that will allow you to visualize your Chipyard SoC in a graph format.
+During verilog creation, a graphml file is emitted that will allow you to visualize your Chipyard SoC as a diplomacy graph.

 To view the graph, first download a viewer such as `yEd <https://www.yworks.com/products/yed/>`__.

-The ``*.graphml`` file will be located in ``generated-src/<...>-<package>-<config>/``.
+The ``*.graphml`` file will be located in ``generated-src/<...>/``.
 Open the file in the graph viewer.
 To get a clearer view of the SoC, switch to "hierarchical" view.
 For yEd, this would be done by selecting ``layout`` -> ``hierarchical``, and then choosing "Ok" without changing any settings.

 .. _sw-sim-verilator-opts: